paritytech/polkadot/roadmap/implementors-guide/src/node/backing/candidate-backing.md

 ## Protocol

 The **Candidate Selection** subsystem is the primary source of non-overseer messages into this subsystem.
-That subsystem generates appropriate [`CandidateBackingSubsystemMessage`s](#Candidate-Backing-Subsystem-Message), and passes them to this subsystem.
+That subsystem generates appropriate [`CandidateBackingMessage`s](/type-definitions.html#candidate-backing-message), and passes them to this subsystem.

-This subsystem validates the candidates and generates an appropriate `Statement`.
+This subsystem validates the candidates and generates an appropriate [`Statement`](/type-definitions.html#statement-type).
 All `Statement`s are then passed on to the **Statement Distribution** subsystem to be gossiped to peers.
 When this subsystem decides that a candidate is invalid, and it was recommended to us to second by our own Candidate Selection subsystem, a message is sent to the Candidate Selection subsystem with the candidate's hash so that the collator which recommended it can be penalized.

 ## Functionality